arsenm/llvm-project/llvm/docs/LangRef.rst

     computing edge weights, basic blocks post-dominated by a cold function call are also considered to be cold; and, thus, given low weight.
-``convergent``
-    In some parallel execution models, there exist operations that cannot be made control-dependent on any additional values.
-We call such operations ``convergent``, and mark them with this attribute.
+``noconvergent``
+    This indicates that the function does not call any `convergent
+    <convergence>` operations.
+The absence of this attributes implies
+    such operations may be called.

-    The ``convergent`` attribute may appear on functions or call/invoke instructions.
-When it appears on a function, it indicates that calls to this function should not be made control-dependent on additional values.
-    For example, the intrinsic ``llvm.nvvm.barrier0`` is ``convergent``, so calls to this intrinsic cannot be made control-dependent on additional values.
+    The ``noconvergent`` attribute may appear on functions or call/invoke instructions.
+When it appears on a function, it indicates that calls to this function may be made control-dependent on additional values.
+For example, the intrinsic ``llvm.nvvm.barrier0`` is not ``noconvergent``, so calls to this intrinsic cannot be made control-dependent on additional values.

-    When it appears on a call/invoke, the ``convergent`` attribute indicates that we should treat the call as though we're calling a convergent function.
-This is particularly useful on indirect calls; without this we may treat such calls as though the target is non-convergent.
+    When it appears on a call/invoke, the ``noconvergent`` attribute indicates that we should treat the call as though we're calling a ``noconvergent`` function.
+This is particularly useful on indirect calls; without this we may treat such calls as though the target is `convergent <convergence>`.

+    The optimizer may add the ``noconvergent`` attribute on functions when it can prove that the function does not execute any convergent operations.
+Similarly, the optimizer may add ``noconvergent`` on calls/invokes when it can prove that the call/invoke cannot call a convergent function.

-    The optimizer may remove the ``convergent`` attribute on functions when it can prove that the function does not execute any convergent operations.
+    The optimizer may add the ``noconvergent`` attribute on functions when it can prove that the function does not execute any convergent operations.
-    Similarly, the optimizer may remove ``convergent`` on calls/invokes when it can prove that the call/invoke cannot call a convergent function.
+    Similarly, the optimizer may add ``noconvergent`` on calls/invokes when it can prove that the call/invoke cannot call a convergent function.
 ``disable_sanitizer_instrumentation``
     When instrumenting code with sanitizers, it can be important to skip certain